• Skip to main content

 Instructions

-• Pour the soy sauce over the mushrooms.
-Add the salt, pepper, and garlic powder.
-Cook and stir mushrooms until liquid has been cooked off and they begin to caramelize and stick, about 5 minutes.
+• Season with salt, black pepper, and garlic powder.
+Cook and stir until most of the liquid evaporates and the mushrooms begin to caramelize and stick to the pan, about 5 minutes.

-• While the mushrooms are cooking, whisk together the water and flour in a bowl.
-Pour the mixture to the cooked mushrooms.
-Reduce heat to low.
+• While the mushrooms cook, whisk the water and flour together in a bowl until smooth.

-• Stir and cook everything together until the gravy thick enough to your liking - just a couple of minutes.
+• Stir and cook until the gravy thickens to your desired consistency.
+This should only take a few minutes.

 Notes

-1. Baby bella, cremini, common brown, and baby portobello can all be used in this recipe.
+1. You can use baby bella, cremini, common brown, or baby portobello mushrooms for this recipe.

-2. To make creamier mushroom gravy, feel free to use a blender until smooth.
-This can be done with an immersion blender or a traditional blender.
+2. For a creamier gravy, blend the mixture until smooth using an immersion blender or a traditional blender.

-4. For a thinner gravy, add less flour.
-Start with 1 tablespoon's worth.
+4. For a thinner gravy, use less flour.
+Start with about 1 tablespoon and adjust as needed

 Nutrition